mcp-rune 0.107.0

 await search.initialize(items, (item) => `${item.name} ${item.title}: ${item.description}`)

-const results = await search.search('licensing hierarchy')
+const results = await search.search('project hierarchy')

 // [{ item: <DomainConcept>, score: 0.72 }, ...]